Dance Map Directory

 BA, MFA in Dance

 All graduate students receive fellowships in the two-year co-ed MFA program embedded in the Five College Dance Department.
-The faculty includes renowned improvisation artists Chris Aiken, Angie Hauser, and Mike Vargas.
-Areas of specialization: performance, choreography, creative process, dance-film, music, pedagogy, dance science, critical theory, and dance research.
+Faculty includes renowned improvisation artists Chris Aiken and Angie Hauser.
+Specialization areas: performance, choreography, creative process, dance-film, music, pedagogy, dance science, critical theory, and dance research.
 As technique instructors, fellows obtain significant experience teaching in higher education.
 Intimate community; close mentorship.

 (413) 585-3232 | | www.smith.edu/dance